TKomericki/Rhetos-wiki/Debugging.md

 ## Debugging applications built with DeployPackages

+This section refers to **Rhetos v4 and earlier** versions.
+For newer versions see the section above.

 Rhetos DSL brings a new level of abstraction in the work of developers, which can result with additional complexity to debugging.
 Fortunately, Rhetos generates a common C# web service (source, DLL and PDB),